mihirp9216/formBuilder/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run dev server.
 Navigate to `http://192.168.1.104:8080/`. the application needs to run `npx tsc` and `npx http-server` after changes on any file.